-Witness the mighty Futon Daiko drums brought to life in a dazzling display of tradition at Mozu Hachimangu Shrine’s yearly Moon-Viewing Festival.
+Witness the mighty Futon Daiko drums brought to life at Mozu Hachimangu Shrine’s yearly Moon-Viewing Festival.

 Expect vibrant performances, with the Futon Daiko parading through the streets on both days of the festival.
 The procession starts in the morning and continues well into the evening, reaching its climax as the drumbeats echo through the night.
 In addition, a special ritual will see children releasing fish into the shrine’s pond — a symbol of life and prosperity.